yarinnissan1994/shopping_cli_client/README.md

 3. Restore the required dependencies: `mvn clean install`
 4. Build the app: `mvn package`
 5. Navigate to the execution directory: `cd target`
-6. Start the application: `java -jar your-app-name.jar`
+6. Start the application: `java -jar shopping_cli.jar`

 ## 🐳 Docker Installation
 1. Make sure Docker is up and running on your machine.